Table of Contents

 Next, we installed and configured the Magento Data Migration tool.
 The tool was installed on an empty Magento2 installation with the help of Composer.

-Basically, the Tool is designed to transfer data from M1 to M2 database according to the set of rules defined in an xml file.
+Basically, the Tool is designed to transfer data from M1 to the M2 database according to the set of rules defined in an XML file.
 So, in this file, we configured connections setup for the defined source (the client’s Magento 1 installation) and the destination (a Magento 2 website) connections.